yeo-yiheng/xyfer/README.md

 ## Tech Stack
 ---

-Our prototype tech stack consists of HTML, CSS, JavaScript and Bootstrap for the client-side, and NodeJS and the relevant JavaScript libraries for the server-side.
+Our prototype tech stack consists of HTML, CSS, JavaScript and Bootstrap for the client-side, and NodeJS, MongoDB, and the relevant JavaScript libraries for the server-side.

 Given more time and research, we would be transitioning our tech stack into using more robust frameworks like React, as well as incorporating secure databases and authentication systems.
 We would also fully build out our API endpoints for simple bank integration.